 Prerequisite Conditions for Autonomy

-Self-governance is granted with certain conditions in preparation for the transfer of internal administration to that region's officials.
+Self-governance is granted with certain conditions in preparation for the transfer of internal administration to regional officials.
 The following proposals might be considered in some cases.
 First, the creation of an ethical code that would include acceptable behavior inside that unit.
 This would be similar to established professional ethics.
 Second, the ability to have an outside political authority come in to resolve internal conflict.
 Third, a code of silence regarding internal activities to outsiders.
 Fourth, the internal ability to resolve problems internally.
 Fifth, the ability to discipline the region's citizens.
 Sixth, an order that would ensure the election of leaders.
 Seventh, a control system against breakaway groups or factions that would threaten the peace of the region.

 What is an Autonomous Government?